Japan Univ.'s Chinese Professor Missing in China

 - Русский

-Tokyo, April 22 (Jiji Press)--A Chinese professor at Japan's Asia University has been missing since he made his temporary homecoming last year, it was learned Monday.
+Beijing, April 22 (Jiji Press)--A Chinese professor at Japan's Asia University has been missing since he made a temporary homecoming last year, it was learned Monday.

-Japanese Chief Cabinet Secretary Yoshimasa Hayashi told a news conference that the government is aware of the case involving Fan Yuntao, the missing professor.
+Japanese Chief Cabinet Secretary Yoshimasa Hayashi told a news conference in Tokyo that the government is aware of the case involving Fan Yuntao, the missing professor.

 "The professor has long been teaching at our country's university, and we are watching this case closely as it could be related to human rights," Hayashi said.
 He declined to comment further.